CasualX/urandom/readme.md

 To get you started quickly, the easiest and highest-level way to get a random value is to use `urandom::new().random()`.
 The `Random` struct provides a convenient API over the random number generators, while the `distr` module provides distributions and sampling utilities.

+For general non-cryptographic use start with `urandom::new()`.
+For cryptographically secure random numbers start with `urandom::csprng()`.

 ```rust
 let mut rand = urandom::new();